 “We would like to team up or partner with as many local organizations as possible, especially during these almost unprecedented times.
-Ultimately, our goal is to have an even bigger presence in the surrounding neighborhood or community while ensuring that local public schools and every child in need gets the assistance they need and deserve,” explained Becker.
+Ultimately, our goal is to have an even bigger presence in the surrounding neighborhood or community while ensuring that not only schools in Linden Community, but all local public schools and every child in need gets the assistance they need and deserve,” explained Becker.

 Partner with Tyrone Woods Manufactured Housing Community

 So, suppose you are a Fenton business interested in helping out or donating to Linden Community Schools and Change for Kids.
 In that case, you can reach out to this manufactured home community or contact Linden Community Schools or Change for Kids directly.